mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

 ## **ABSTRACT**

 <p align=justify>
 This project is based on my interest in learning to play the piano in my spare time.
 As everyone knows, learning to play an instrument is difficult and requires a lot of time and dedication.
-In my case, I am a computer engineer and for lack of time I decided to start a project to start playing the piano using a software guide implemented with LED lights on each piano key.
+In my case, I am a computer engineer and for lack of time I decided to start a project to start playing the piano using a software teacher implemented with LED lights on each piano key.
 My interest in this software has increased throughout the development and has ended up becoming a bot that plays the piano.
 </p>

 ## **PROGRAMS OF THIS PROJECT**